-In order to provide an outstanding customer experience, your people will need to see the world from the eyes of the customer.
+Seeking this knowledge and acting on it will always yield a solid return on investment.
+It is also a two-way street.
+As much as customers are educating you, you can educate them.
 The word for this is of course, empathy.
 True empathy can't be faked.
 So, during our training programs, we have some innovative methods to help your people to get really close to your customers.
 What drives them?
 What are their challenges?
 What do they want?
 What do they REALLY want?
 What are the 3 things that you do that annoy them, or delight them, more than anything else?

-It's also important encourage creative techniques that foster proactivity - being slightly ahead of the customer curve!
+It's also important to encourage creative techniques that foster proactivity - being slightly ahead of the customer curve!